circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 Examples of orb version declarations and their meaning:

 1. ```circleci/python@volatile``` - use the latest version of the Python orb in the registry at the time a build is triggered.
-2. ```circleci/python@2``` - use the latest version of version 2.x.y of the Python orb .
+2. ```circleci/python@2``` - use the latest version of version 2.x.y of the Python orb.
-3. ```circleci/python@2.4``` - use the latest version of version 2.4.x of the Python orb .
+3. ```circleci/python@2.4``` - use the latest version of version 2.4.x of the Python orb.
 4. ```circleci/python@3.1.4``` - use exactly version 3.1.4 of the Python orb.

 #### Using Development Versions

 While all production orbs must be published securely by organization administrators, development orbs allow your team much broader latitude.

-A development version must be referenced entirely, such as: ```mynamespace/myorb@dev:mybranch.```; whereas production orbs allow wildcard semantic version references.
+A development version must be referenced by its complete, fully-qualified name, such as: ```mynamespace/myorb@dev:mybranch.```; whereas production orbs allow wildcard semantic version references.
 Note that there are no shorthand conveniences for development versions.

 <aside class="notice">
 Dev versions are mutable and expire: their contents can change, and they are subject to deletion after 90 days; therefore, it is strongly recommended you do not rely on a development versions in any production software, and use them only while actively developing your orb.
+It is possible for admin members of a team to publish a semantic version of an orb based off of a dev orb instead of copy-pasting some config from another teammate.
 </aside>

 ## Importing an Orb